-What is the selection criteria for assigning Writing Fellows to courses?
+What are the selection criteria for assigning Writing Fellows to courses?

-Faculty requests for Writing Fellow support will be reviewed by a committee consisting of the Writing Center Assistant Directors and the Associate Director of English Language Support Services.
+Faculty requests for Writing Fellow support will be reviewed by a committee of staff members in the Writing and English Language Support Hub.
 Selections will be made according to the following criteria:

-- Completion of Faculty Writing Fellow request form [link]
+- Completion of Faculty Writing Fellow request form;

-- Expectations for estimated number of hours that Fellows would need to support course assignments (Writing Fellows usually work 4 hours per week during a 15 week semester)
+- Expectations for the estimated number of hours that Fellows would need to support course assignments (Writing Fellows usually work 4 hours per week during a 15-week semester);

-- Potential benefit for Writing Fellows (professional, academic, interpersonal, etc.) from working with you and your students
+- Potential benefit for Writing Fellows (professional, academic, interpersonal, etc.) from working with you and your students; and

 What happens if I don’t get assigned Writing Fellows this semester?
 Are there any additional writing supports available for my course?